Hamble Lane Improvements

 The latter two elements were worked up to the Feasibility design stage and included in the ‘High’ package of schemes that was submitted for funding as part of the Southampton City Region Transforming Cities Fund (TCF) Package in November 2019.
 Based on the funding settlement received that did not include the ‘High’ package, these schemes have not been progressed any further, but remain under consideration for future funding bids.

-The improvements to the northern section between Windhover and Portsmouth Road and complimentary improvements on the A27 were worked up to preliminary design stage and were the subject of two separate public consultation exercises (see Section 3 below), but currently remain on hold due to insufficient funding having been identified for delivery.
+The improvements to the northern section between Windhover and Portsmouth Road and complimentary improvements on the A27 were worked up to preliminary design stage and were the subject of two separate public consultation exercises (please see Section 3), but currently remain on hold due to insufficient funding having been identified for delivery.

 - Background Information